StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Using Python Scripts.md

 You would copy the information it gives you in another .txt file and **repeat the process of typing C, press Enter and retype the command `x/20i $pc-40` and press Enter**.

 **Let's look at a new example.
-This time it's `Pokémon Let's Go, Eevee!**
+This time it's Pokémon Let's Go, Eevee!**

 The address found by GDB is: `0x2154cc2874` so what I would do is type the command: `awatch *0x2154cc2874` and `Press Enter`.
 After this I would use the command `x/20i $pc-40` as shown in the image below

 ![image](https://i.imgur.com/b3gxe41.png)

-Now [I would copy that information into a new .txt file](https://i.imgur.com/BrcxzsF.png), retype C and press Enter again.
+Now [I would copy that information into a new .txt file](https://i.imgur.com/KAGW7e9.png), retype C and press Enter again.

 I would repeat the same thing again until the information was repeated.
-Once it repeats I stop copying the information.
+Once it repeats I stop.

 ![image](https://i.imgur.com/OVd71iX.png)

-So instead of using the GDB Address that GDB found earlier: `0x2154cc2874`, I would use something like: `0x803179a0` for the last script.
+So **instead of using the GDB Address that GDB found earlier: `0x2154cc2874`, I would use something like: `0x803179a0` for the last script.**

 ![image](https://i.imgur.com/4WVevrm.png)